 The lack of hair allows antiperspirants to penetrate your skin, effectively stopping the sweat glands in your armpits from activating.

-Does having armpit hair make you smell more?
+Okay, next question: does having armpit hair make you smell more?
 Yes.
 Freeing your body of thick armpit hair allows soap or body wash to reach the surface of your skin with ease, thereby killing bacteria that hide in the recesses of your underarms.
 The lack of hair also allows antiperspirants to penetrate your skin, effectively stopping the sweat glands in your armpits from activating.

 So, does shaving armpits reduce smell?
 Yes.
 Because without sweat, the bacteria in your armpit will have nothing to breed on, which reduces your chances of developing BO.